abrookins/streaming_django/README.md

 	$ curl -vv --raw "http://192.168.99.100/download_csv"

-*Pro tip*: The `--raw` flag is important if you want to see that a response is actually streaming.
-Without it, you won't see a difference between a streaming and non-streaming response.
+**Pro tip**: The `--raw` flag is important if you want to see that a response is actually streaming.
+Without it, you won't see much difference between a streaming and non-streaming response.

 ## So, what even is a `StreamingHttpResponse`?

-Most Django responses are `HttpResponse`s.
+Most Django responses use `HttpResponse`.
 At a high level, this means that the body of the response is built in memory and sent to the HTTP client in a single piece.

-Here's a short example of using an `HttpResponse`:
+Here's a short example of using `HttpResponse`:

 ```python
     def my_view(request):